“CADTH believes that credible, objective evidence should inform every important health care decision.”

 History and Structure

-As a national body, CADTH works with health care decision makers, industry, associations and other interested parties to ensure that all Canadians benefit from evidence-based information, recommendations and advice.
+As a pan-Canadian organization, CADTH works with health care decision-makers, industry, associations and other interested parties to ensure that all Canadians benefit from evidence-based information, recommendations and advice.

 CADTH is accountable to the federal, provincial and territorial Conference of Deputy Ministers of Health through the CADTH Board of Directors.

-For CADTH, the effective dissemination of the results of our research to our stakeholders is fundamental.
-CADTH undertakes a range of activities to facilitate interaction, collaboration, and knowledge exchange between itself, Canadian health care decision makers, and partner organizations throughout the world.
+To advance Canada’s capacity to use evidence as the basis for sound health care decisions, CADTH undertakes a range of activities to facilitate interaction, collaboration, and knowledge exchange between itself, Canadian health care decision makers, and partner organizations throughout the world.

 Information on current and upcoming projects may be obtained from the CADTH web site (www.cadth.ca).